That’s the most common question I hear — aside from, “What is wrong with you, Neal?”

 Two quick tips for Upwork:

 Separate from Upwork is the combined startup/employment directory AngelList.
-The companies on there range from “dude in a basement” to booming enterprises like Uber and Stripe.
+Companies listed range from “dude in a basement” to booming enterprises like Uber and Stripe.
 It can be an excellent place to secure contract work with a well-funded startup.
-Simply create a profile, actively search for jobs, and—if your portfolio is up to par—expect quite a few to come to you as well.
-(While visiting a junior developer friend of mine, he had a Skype call with a new company from AngelList every day I was there—so believe me, it works.)
+Simply create a profile, actively search for jobs, and — if your portfolio is up to par — expect quite a few to come to you as well.
+(While visiting a junior developer friend of mine, he had a Skype call with a new company from AngelList every day — so believe me, it works.)

 If the position excites you, and there’s a great fit with the startup, you could even consider joining the team full-time, and gain serious equity in the process!
 Welcome to the startup hustle.